Printer-friendly version

 Peri Park

-• 6 people reside in the camp and former resident has been housed
+• 5 people reside in the camp, and former residents have been housed

-• 1 individual is on an identified housing pathway, and outreach teams visit the site 3 times per week to provide services
+• Outreach teams visit the site 3 times per week to provide services

 Southern Marin